bkielbasa/developer20/content/reviews/go-programming-language/index.md

 I have the biggest doubts about the last 2 parts of the book.
 The reflection and cgo is not what we try to use on daily basics.
 On the other hand, they can be handy in some cases...
 Writing your own `Sprintf` function can be a great adventure, too!
 In the beginning, you can skip those chapters.

 My final word?
 If you have doubts if buy it - buy it.
 It's an excellent book that can help you understand better the Go programming language.
 I think that Alan Donovan and Brian Kernighan did a great job.
 There are a few things I'd change or add to it but after reading it you'll be ready to write your applications including CLI tools and web applications.
+If you like the review and want to buy the book, you can do it by clicking the affiliate link [The Go Programming Language](https://amzn.to/3p2LDdT).